swiftlang/swift/docs/LibraryEvolution.rst

     (Note that this is a dynamic constraint.)

   entity
     A type, function, member, or global in a Swift program.
+Occasionally the term "entities" also includes conformances, since these have a runtime presence and are depended on by clients.

   forwards-compatible
     An API that is designed to handle future clients, perhaps allowing certain